 On March 17, 2020, the Social Security Administration decided to temporarily close all field offices due to the coronavirus outbreak.
-For the time being, no Social Security office in the United States will accept in-person appointments or walk-in visitors.
-However, people interested in disability benefits can still access vital SSA services through one of the following ways instead:
+More than a year later, SSA offices began accepting some limited in-person appointments on May 28, 2021.
+Regardless, every Social Security office in the nation remains closed to walk-in traffic as of June 2021.
+Right now, people can only schedule in-person appointments for certain requests; but applying for disability isn’t one of them.
+As a result, people interested in disability benefits must access this vital SSA service through one of the following options:

-- Having a legal representative file your disability benefits application, check your claim’s status or handle your appeal in a timely manner
+- Having a legal representative file your disability application, check your claim status or handle your appeal in a timely manner

 - Visiting SSA.gov’s online web portal